 For Teams

 RevOps is full of expensive, repetitive workflow pain.
-IdeaHunter helps founders and operators turn that pain into clearer opportunity theses and sharper wedge selection.
+IdeaHunter helps builders and operators turn that pain into clearer opportunity theses and sharper wedge selection.

 RevOps pain is usually expensive and recurring